‘Cops’ creator John Langley dies during road race in Mexico

 Langley is survived by his son and producing partner Morgan, who oversees their company Langley Productions; another son, Zak; two daughters, Sara Langley Dews and Jennifer Blair; his wife, Maggie, and seven grandchildren.

-___ Follow AP Entertainment Reporter Andrew Dalton on Twitter:
+___ Follow AP Entertainment Reporter Andrew Dalton on Twitter: @andyjamesdalton.